Introduction to ARIA

 With great power comes great responsibility, and it is essential to keep a few rules in mind before you start using ARIA:

 Well, actually, it says "if you can use a native HTML element or attribute... then do so."
 So, if you need a textbox, use an input, if you need a dropdown, use a select, if you need a button, use a button.
-Just because you can build your own button using ARIA and JavaScript doesn't mean it's a good idea -- in fact, it makes more work for yourself, your testers, your users -- you get it.
+Just because you can build your own button using ARIA and JavaScript doesn't mean it's a good idea -- in fact, it makes more work for yourself, your testers, and your users.
 (This is especially true of role="application" -- seriously, don't use it.)

 OK, literally, it's "do not change native semantics unless you really have to."
-In other words, be careful about using ARIA, specifically the role attribute, to remove the meaning from a meaningful HTML element like a heading.
+In other words, be careful about using the ARIA role attribute to remove the meaning from a meaningful HTML element like a heading.
 And, don't forget Rule #1.

 ARIA tells assistive technologies what your rich interface element is supposed to do, but it doesn't make it work.
 You still have to add all the JavaScript to make a menu drop down or a tree view expand -- and it has to work with keyboard commands as well as the mouse.